Tobacco and Vapes Bill

 Overview

-The Tobacco and Vapes Bill aims to reduce smoking and vaping rates, particularly among young people, by introducing stricter regulations on the sale, distribution, advertising, and use of tobacco and vaping products.
-Key changes include raising the legal smoking age, banning snus, and introducing licensing schemes for tobacco retailers.
+The Tobacco and Vapes Bill aims to reduce smoking and vaping rates, particularly among young people, by tightening regulations on the sale, distribution, advertising, and use of tobacco and nicotine products.
+This includes raising the legal smoking age, banning the sale of snus, and introducing licensing schemes for tobacco retailers.

 Description